- Home

 The Whitby High School places great importance on attendance and punctuality.
 It has been proven through numerous studies that students who have good attendance achieve well and develop important social skills.
 The Whitby High School expects that students will have at least 97% attendance.

+At present, the main reason for a pupil absence from school with in The Whitby High school is illness.
 Think carefully before keeping your child from school for medical reasons.
 If they wake up saying they are unwell, consider whether the symptoms mean they have to stay at home.

 Do not keep your child away from school ‘just in case; when they could be in a class learning with their friends.